 - The IYRS experience incorporates a full spectrum of traditional and contemporary wood-working skills to prepare you for any building or design challenge, from fine furniture to restoration to home construction.

-- New for 2017-2018: Each student focuses on developing advanced joinery skills by completing the build of a fine wooden chest in their first year.
+- Each student focuses on developing advanced joinery skills by completing the build of a fine wooden chest in their first year.